HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/viewing-alarm-events-and-statuses.md

 # Viewing Alarm Events and Statuses

-By utilizing the color-coded system and interactive features, users can quickly access detailed information and enhance their decision-making processes based on asset alarm status.
+By using the color-coded system and interactive features, users can quickly access detailed information and improve decision-making based on asset alarm status.

 ## Location Layout - Map